How to Swaddle Your Baby to Keep Them Comfy and Safe

 If you choose to swaddle your baby, make sure it’s done correctly and stop swaddling immediately when they show signs of being able to roll over.

-If you have questions about whether swaddling your little one is right for you, how to properly swaddle, or if it’s time to stop, speak with your pediatrician.
+If you have questions about whether swaddling your little one is right for you, how to properly swaddle, or if it’s time to stop, speak with your healthcare provider.

 Curious if the Smart Sleep Coach App is Right for You?